matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 ## Security considerations

+ * A malicious server could set up multiple peeks to multiple target servers by way of attempting a denial-of-service attack.
+Server implementations should rate-limit requests to establish peeks, as well as limiting the absolute number of active peeks each server may have, to mitigate this.

-The peeked server becomes a centralisation point which could conspire against the peeking server to withhold events.
+ * The peeked server becomes a centralisation point which could conspire against the peeking server to withhold events.
 This is not that dissimilar to trying to join a room via a malicious server, however, and can be mitigated somewhat if the peeking server tries to query missing events from other servers.
 The peeking server could also peek to multiple servers for resilience against this sort of attack.

-The peeked server will be able to track the metadata surrounding which servers are peeking into which of its rooms, and when.
+ * The peeked server will be able to track the metadata surrounding which servers are peeking into which of its rooms, and when.
 This could be particularly sensitive for single-person servers peeking at profile rooms.

 ## Design considerations